creating alt-ctrl games

 Week 2: Tech and tools

-In our second week we begin working with Godot as game engine, as well as plugins, and get started with 2D and 3D asset creation using Krita and Blender.
-We’ll also get a bit more into advanced electronics and prototyping.
+In our second week, we’ll begin working with Godot as game engine and it’s plugins, while also getting started with 2D and 3D asset creation.
+Additionally, we’ll get a bit more into advanced electronics and prototyping.

 Week 3: Story, Sound, and Materials